traebracy/traebracy/README.md

 -
 ## What I'm Building Toward

-I am interested in building software that supports learning, accessibility, and real-world problem solving.
+I'm interested in building software that supports learning, accessibility, and real-world problem solving.
 One long-term goal I care about is creating tools for neurodivergent children and families.

 ## Featured Work